naninovel/docs/docs/api/index.md

 ## goto

 #### Summary
-Jumps the naninovel script playback to the provided path.
+Navigates naninovel script playback to the provided path.
 When the path leads to another (not the currently played) naninovel script, will also [reset state](/api/#resetstate)  before loading the target script, unless [ResetStateOnLoad](https://naninovel.com/guide/configuration.html#state) is disabled in the configuration.

 #### Parameters